Functional Shoulder Instability

 Treatment for Functional Shoulder Instability

 Research shows that the best initial treatment for people experiencing functional shoulder instability is an individualised strengthening program (Watson 2013).
-Your physiotherapist will expertly assess your muscle function around your shoulder and shoulder blade, and will develop an appropriate program for you!
+Your physiotherapist will expertly assess your muscle function around your shoulder and shoulder blade and develop an appropriate program for you!

 Will You Need Surgery?

-Surgery may be considered in those cases where there is a secondary anatomical problem present; such as a labral tear, muscle tear or Hill-Sachs lesion.
-In some cases where laxity of the shoulder joint capsule (rather than muscle control) is the primary problem, shoulder stabilisation surgery may be warranted following unsuccessful conservative management.
+Surgery may be considered in cases where a secondary anatomical problem is present, such as a labral tear, muscle tear, or Hill-Sachs lesion.
+In some instances where laxity of the shoulder joint capsule (rather than muscle control) is the primary problem, shoulder stabilisation surgery may be warranted following unsuccessful conservative management.

 The resolution of your symptoms relies on the strengthening of weakened muscles.
 This takes time!
 In most cases, you should begin to notice an improvement in your symptoms between two to three weeks.

 The total rehabilitation time will depend on your level of dysfunction.
-People who display signs of mild, unidirectional instability with no previous history of shoulder problems will obviously have a quicker chance at recovery than those who have multidirectional instability, multiple dislocations and concurrent shoulder blade dysfunction.
-Your compliance with the exercise program also has a huge impact on your recovery time.
+People who display signs of mild, unidirectional instability with no previous history of shoulder problems will have a quicker chance at recovery than those who have multidirectional instability, multiple dislocations and concurrent shoulder blade dysfunction.
 Functional shoulder instability will not get better if you do not improve the strength and control around the shoulder!
+Your compliance with the exercise program also has a significant impact on your recovery time.

 Will A Shoulder Brace Help?

-A brace may help to temporarily relieve your symptoms in severe cases, or provide extra support to the shoulder in early-stage rehabilitation.
+A brace may help to temporarily relieve your symptoms in severe cases or provide extra support to the shoulder in early-stage rehabilitation.
 It is certainly not a solution to the problem.
-In fact, long term use of a shoulder brace will possibly aggravate your condition further due to underactivity of the muscles.
+Long term use of a shoulder brace will possibly aggravate your condition further due to underactivity of the muscles.